 Creating Veritas Volume Manager (VxVM) Volume & Filesystem in RHEL 7

-1. First of all check the disk which are visible to Veritas Volume Manager (VxVM) and this can be done by “vxdisk” command as below.
+1. First of all, check the disks which are visible to Veritas Volume Manager (VxVM) and this can be done by “vxdisk” command as below.

 # vxdisk -o alldgs list